wmertens/compiled-i18n/Readme.md

 ## JSON translations format

-The JSON files are stored under `~/../i18n/$locale.json`, in the format `I18n.Data`.
+The JSON files are stored in the project root under `/i18n/$locale.json`, in the format `I18n.Data`.
 A translation is either a string or a plural object.

 ```ts
 export type Data = {